 The History of Social Movements in America deals with the struggles of American citizens from the 18th through the 21st centuries.
 This course examines the actions, the rhetoric, and the impact of social movements in American history over time and explores the connections between local grassroots efforts and national political action.

-Prerequisite(s): HIST 211 and HIST 212.
-Notes: Offered in spring.
+Prerequisite(s): HIST 211 and 212.